v1ld/pfk-remove-area-effects/README.md

 Credits
 ----
 This is built upon the Dismiss Area Effect Spell from [Eldritch Arcana](https://www.nexusmods.com/pathfinderkingmaker/mods/79), an excellent mod by Elmindra / [jennyem](https://github.com/jennyem/pathfinder-mods).

-Her work is the majority of what is in this mod and I'm grateful she used the MIT license to share her work freely.
+[Turn-Based Combat](https://www.nexusmods.com/pathfinderkingmaker/mods/109?tab=description) is the reason I bought this game.

+[Bag of Tricks](https://www.nexusmods.com/pathfinderkingmaker/mods/26) was useful both in testing and for some of the menu code.

-Her original Credits from Eldritch Arcana follows:
+The original Credits from Eldritch Arcana follow as they cover the essentials rather well:

 I wanted to thank some other projects that made this mod possible.